The Tale O’ A Badger And The Duke O’ Dalry

 With a yawn and a shake the old badger took the night from his bones and rose.
 As distance diminished Brock could tell there was definitely something unnatural about this strange creature of the sky.
 Moving slowly in case eyes as keen as his own happened to be about, the badger retired to a safer place to remain unobserved from above and settled down to a watchful wait.

-With snarl and sudden claw, Brock fell back and frozen in shock could only stare upwards through a frame of tall grass and flowers as terror and the first kiss of sunlight revealed what appeared to be the very eye of God descending down upon him.
+With snarl and sudden claw Brock fell back and frozen could only stare directly upwards through a frame of grass and flowers as terror and the first kiss of sunlight revealed what appeared to be the very eye of God descending down upon him.

 The cat shaped pupil of the imagined eye became a ship’s hull of richest mahogany inlayed with bronze and brass, flanked each side by the vast powerful engines and apparent home of the bees.
 Now only a few yards above the badger’s head the vast sky clipper effortlessly glided over to port and came to rest.

-Leaning over the side with goggles seeming to bore into the still immobile badger’s eyes, a human came in to view wrapped in the sheepskin and leather of a airship pilot’s customary uniform.
-What there was of his face that wasn’t already hidden by goggles, cap and whiskers was lost to a grin exceedingly wide and unmistakably nasty in nature.
+Leaning over the side with goggles seeming to directly meet the still immobile badger’s eyes a human came in to view wrapped in the sheepskin and leather of a airship pilot’s customary uniform.
+What there was of his face that wasn’t already hidden by goggles, cap and whiskers was lost to a grin exceedingly nasty in nature.

-Releasing a heavy dark object from his leather gloved hand that swiftly thudded to ground inches from the badger’s head the human spoke through the wicked smile.
-“You sir, are one very late fellow indeed, Mr Badger sir.”
+Releasing a heavy dark object from his leather gloved hand that swiftly thudded to ground mere inches from the badger’s head the human spoke through the wicked smile.
+“You sir, are one very late fellow indeed Mr Badger sir.”